Palestinians: Prisoner Exchange Deal Brokered

 GRADSTEIN: Since Israel and Hamas refused to negotiate directly with each other, Egyptian officials have been representing the Palestinians.
 Sheik(ph) Yazid Khadir, the editor in chief of a Hamas newspaper, says Palestinians have given the Egyptian officials a list of 1,400 prisoners they want freed.
 He says at the top of the list are 126 female prisoners.

-Mr. YAZID KHADIR (Editor in Chief, Minbar al-Islah): (Through translator) Then, the second category is the prisoners that have spent more than 20 years.
+YAZID KHADIR: (Through translator) Then, the second category is the prisoners that have spent more than 20 years.
 And of course, let us not forget that our resistance fighter and our leader, Marwan Barghouti, is on the list that was presented to the Egyptians for negotiations with the Israeli side.

-Mr. HIRSH GOODMAN (Senior Fellow, Institute for National Security Studies): If they said Gilad Shalit is a soldier, and we won back 15 Fatah fighters or 15 Hamas fighters who were caught in operational raids against the Israeli army, that's one thing.
+HIRSH GOODMAN: If they said Gilad Shalit is a soldier, and we won back 15 Fatah fighters or 15 Hamas fighters who were caught in operational raids against the Israeli army, that's one thing.
 But when they're demanding back people who've gone into supermarkets and killed dozens, who blown up buses, the public feels differently about it.